-The elements presented in this Complete Street Design Toolkit reflect the best practices of complete streets for movement and align with the goals and purpose of this study and other past and current studies.
-They are meant to ensure a high quality to the various urban design dimensions and details of future improvements along Central Avenue in this study area.
-They are guidelines not standards, and they are flexible rather than authoritative, providing the basic preferences and orientations of the City, its residents and other stakeholders and groups within the study area, left for discretionary design interpretation by the various architects, engineers and urbanists, that will collaborate with them in future processes.
+The elements presented in this Complete Street Design Toolkit reflect the best practices of Complete Streets for movement and align with the goals and purpose of this study and other past and current studies.
+They are meant to ensure high quality urban design dimensions and details of future improvements along Central Avenue.
+They are guidelines not standards, and they are flexible rather than authoritative, providing the basic preferences and orientations of the City, its residents and other stakeholders and groups within the study area.
+These guidelines are left for discretionary design interpretation by the various architects, engineers and urbanists that will collaborate in future processes.